jcoliver/step-up/README.md

 See [https://jcoliver.github.io/step-up/step-up-lesson.html](https://jcoliver.github.io/step-up/step-up-lesson.html).

-All data used in the lesson are availible in the `data` directory and are sourced from [https://statecancerprofiles.cancer.gov/](https://statecancerprofiles.cancer.gov/)).
+All data used in the lesson are available in the `data` directory and are sourced from [https://statecancerprofiles.cancer.gov/](https://statecancerprofiles.cancer.gov/).